-Loar-signed L-5s had a varnished finish but according to Joe Spann, Gibson began using sprayed nitrocellulose lacquer finish in the second quarter of the year 1925.
+Loar-signed L-5s had a spirit varnish finish but according to Joe Spann, Gibson began using sprayed nitrocellulose lacquer finish in the second quarter of the year 1925.
 There does not appear to be an overlap between the use of varnish finishes and switch to sprayed nitrocellulose.

 Through to about 1931, the sunburst finish seen on an L-5 was achieved by adding stain to the lacquer, not directly to the bare wood.
 First the wood was sprayed with a clear sealer coat and then sprayed with lacquer that contained a light coloured stain.
 Darker lacquer was then sprayed around the edges to create the sunburst effect.